rose-collectionservices/collection-services-manual/16-ARCHIVESSPACE/readme.md

 # ArchivesSpace

+This section is incomplete.
+Last revised May 2025.
 Content owner: Becky Sherman

-Last revised: 5/14/25

 * [16.1 How to submit a ticket for ASpace and Aeon](#161-how-to-submit-a-ticket-for-ASpace-and-Aeon)
 * [16.2 Emory Libraries ArchivesSpace Wiki](#162-emory-libraries-archivesspace-wiki)